agi-brain/xuance/docs/source/documents/api/utils/distributions.rst

 .. py:function::
   xuance.tensorflow.utils.distributions.DiagGaussianDistribution.set_param(mu, std)

-  xxxxxx.
+  Initializes the distribution using a Normal distribution.

   :param mu: Mean value.
-  :type mu: np.ndarray
+  :type mu: tf.Tensor
-  :param std: xxxxxx.
+  :param std: standard deviation.
-  :type std: xxxxxx
+  :type std: tf.Tensor

 .. py:function::
   xuance.tensorflow.utils.distributions.DiagGaussianDistribution.get_param()

-  xxxxxx.
+  Returns the mean and standard deviation.

-  :return: xxxxxx.
+  :return: the mean and standard deviation.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.utils.distributions.DiagGaussianDistribution.log_prob(x)

-  xxxxxx.
+  Computes the log probability of a given tensor x.
+It sums the result along the last dimension.

   :param x: The input tensor.
-  :type x: torch.Tensor
+  :type x: tf.Tensor
-  :return: xxxxxx.
+  :return: the log probability of the given tensor x.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:function::
   xuance.tensorflow.utils.distributions.DiagGaussianDistribution.entropy()

-  xxxxxx.
+  Calculates the entropy of the distribution and sums the result along the last dimension.

-  :return: xxxxxx.
+  :return: the entropy of the distribution and sums the result along the last dimension.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:function::
   xuance.tensorflow.utils.distributions.DiagGaussianDistribution.stochastic_sample()

-  xxxxxx.
+  Generates a sample from the distribution using the sample method of the PyTorch Normal distribution.

-  :return: xxxxxx.
+  :return: a sample from the distribution.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:function::
   xuance.tensorflow.utils.distributions.DiagGaussianDistribution.rsample()

-  xxxxxx.
+  Uses the reparameterization trick to generate a sample from the distribution.

-  :return: xxxxxx.
+  :return: a sample from the distribution.
-  :rtype: xxxxxxs
+  :rtype: tf.Tensor

 .. py:function::
   xuance.tensorflow.utils.distributions.DiagGaussianDistribution.deterministic_sample()

-  xxxxxx.
+  This method returns the mean of the distribution.

-  :return: xxxxxx.
+  :return: the mean of the distribution.
-  :rtype: xxxxxxs
+  :rtype: tf.Tensor

 .. py:function::
   xuance.tensorflow.utils.distributions.DiagGaussianDistribution.kl_divergences(other)

-  xxxxxx.
+  This method computes the KL divergence between two distributions of the same type.

-  :param other: xxxxxx.
+  It asserts that the input distribution is of the correct type (DiagGaussianDistribution).

-  :type other: xxxxxx
+  :param other: the other distribution.
-  :return: xxxxxx.
+  :return: the KL divergence between two distributions.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. raw:: html